John-Rios/ECE281_Lab4/README.md

 - Initially, I struggled with this portion of the lab.
 Once I figured out how to code the Instruction Register, the rest of the coding came easily.
 I ran into two major errors during this section of the lab.
 The first was a syntax error that stated that I had an unexpected "IF" in my code.
 After 15 to 20 minutes of reading through my code and checking online, I decided to try and edit my If statements.
 I changed every instance of "else if" to "elsif".
 Suprisingly, this corrected the syntax problem I had run into.
 I learned there is a difference between "else if" amd "elsif."
 My second error was for my AeqZero function.
 Originally, I had tried to OR the NOT of each accumulator bit.
 This gave me the incorrect result.
 I changed the coding so that I took the NOT of all four accumulator bits added together rather than individually.
 This seemed to give me the correct results.

 Correct Functionality?
 - To check my functionality, I compared my simulation results to the image of the correct simulation results provided in the lab.
-My results matched leading me to believe that I have completed this section of the lab correctly.
+The first 50 ns of my results matched the first 50 ns of the correct results leading me to believe that I have completed this section of the lab correctly.

 _______________________________________________________________________
 Reverse Engineering